NoorChasib/Fullstack-Template/README.md

 ### Setup Instructions

-To fully set up the project, you can follow the detailed step-by-step guide available in the [Project Wiki](https://github.com/NoorChasib/Fullstack-Template/wiki).
+To fully set up the project, it is HIGHLY recommended you follow the detailed step-by-step guide available in the [Project Wiki](https://github.com/NoorChasib/Fullstack-Template/wiki).
 The Wiki includes comprehensive instructions on:

 - Setting up a VPS
 - Setting the project up locally